wp-plugins/fifa-world-cup-south-africa-scoreboard/readme.txt

 1. You need to load/activate the curl extension.
 If you do't know what this means, just go on.
 Most servers have curl installed!
 1. Download the plugin and extract its contents.
-1. Upload the `fifa-world-cup-scoreboard` folder to the `/wp-content/plugins/` directory.
+1. Upload the `fifa-world-cup-south-africa-scoreboard` folder to the `/wp-content/plugins/` directory.
 1. Activate **FIFA World Cup South Africa scoreboard** plugin through the 'Plugins' menu in WordPress.
 1. In your admin console, go to Appeareance > Widgets, drag the FIFA World Cup South Africa Scoreboard widget to wherever you want it to be, configure it and click on Save.
 1. More options in Settings > FIFA World Cup South Africa Scoreboard.